Spider IdentifierAustralia

 How to Identify a Funnel-Web Spider in Australia

-Glossy, robust, dark spider associated with silk-lined burrows around the Sydney region and nearby eastern NSW.
+Glossy, robust, dark NSW spider associated with silk-lined burrows around the Sydney region and nearby eastern NSW.

 First aid / what to do now